Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 Our requirements for the `snowman` function are:
 1. Use `get_letter_from_user` to get a letter
 1. Check if the letter is in `SNOWMAN_WORD`
-    - print "Letter found" if the letter is in `SNOWMAN_WORD`.
+    - print "You guessed a letter that's in the word!" if the letter is in `SNOWMAN_WORD`.
-    - print "Letter not found" if it's not in `SNOWMAN_WORD`.
+    - print "The letter [whatever letter is guessed] is not in the word" if it's not in `SNOWMAN_WORD`.
 1. Return `True` if the letter is in `SNOWMAN_WORD`, otherwise return `False` if it's not in `SNOWMAN_WORD`.

 Use the outlined requirements above to write the `snowman` function in `snowman.py`.
 We should call the `snowman` function and execute the file to check that our logic is working as we expect it to.